thitiwutsee/weather-cast/README.md

     git clone https://github.com/thitiwutsee/weather-cast.git
    ```
 2. Open the project in Android Studio
-3. Build and run the app on your Android device or emulator
+3. Sync Project, Build and run the app on your Android device or emulator

 ## Usage
 - Launch the app on your Android device.